micahhausler/cedar-access-control-for-k8s/docs/ConvertRBAC.md

 # Convert RBAC policies

 There's an RBAC converter that works on ClusterRoleBindings or RoleBindings.
+This converter is intended to help you transition any RBAC policies you want to add conditions to into Cedar.
+Any existing RBAC policies that aren't denied by a Cedar policy will still work.

 If not done already, clone this repository to your local environment or IDE.